JNPRAutomate/jmcom/README.md

 # Junos Mass Commander
  - Send commands to multiple hosts at the same time
+    - All commands are issued to all connected devices simultaneously
+    - It gives you the ability to check the state of multiple devices at the exact same time
  - Reboot devices simultaneously
  - Pull configurations
  - Gather support information